Applications for Ohio Farm Bureau Health Plans now available

 What exactly is carbon?
 In layman’s terms, it’s soil organic matter — soil health.
 Farmers who manage their farms for improved soil health are improving their business’s productivity and the environment at the same time.
 Carbon dioxide can be stored in the soil through no-till planting, restoring wetlands, converting cropland to permanent grass or trees, planting conservation buffers and using cover crops.
 Theoretically, American soils could soak up more than 100 million tons of carbon annually.

-So how do farmers get paid for storing carbon?
+So how do farmers get paid for storing carbon in this scenario?

 Commodity trading programs have been developed that facilitate the buying and selling of carbon credits.
-Farmers receive carbon credits for storing carbon in the soil, and the credits are then aggregated and sold to companies wanting to reduce greenhouse gas emissions.
+Farmers receive carbon credits for engaging in production practices that store additional carbon in the soil as compared to levels expected in examining soil types and being engaged in traditional production and cultivation strategies.
+Credits earned by sequestering additional carbon in the soil are then aggregated and sold to companies wanting to reduce greenhouse gas emissions.

 Several companies are already in the carbon credit business.
-In July, Bayer unveiled its Carbon Initiative, rewarding 1,200 farmers in Brazil and the U.S. for agricultural practices like cover crops and no-till farming.
-Indigo Ag and Seattle-based startup Nori have both created programs to pay farmers for sequestering carbon in their soils and trees, and Cargill started a pilot program in Iowa this spring and is expanding it to other Corn Belt states, including Ohio.
+Over the last several years, Bayer unveiled its Carbon Initiative, rewarding 1,200 farmers in Brazil and the U.S. for agricultural practices like cover crops and no-till farming.
+Indigo Ag and Seattle-based startup Nori have both created programs to pay farmers for sequestering carbon in their soils and trees, and Cargill’s RegenConnect program covers 24 states, including Ohio.

 Basically, carbon trading is like any commodity trading program, said Dale Arnold, Ohio Farm Bureau’s director of energy, utility and local government policy.
 Think corn or soybeans.
 Producers can buy and sell grain with the local elevator, but everything is indexed to a commodity exchange, the Chicago Board of Trade.